-The Citizens Academy is an opportunity for South Metro Fire Rescue Authority residents to get a first-hand look at what emergency services is all about.
-Participants will get an overview of the services the Authority offers, a bird’s-eyes view of where their tax dollars are spent, and experience hands on firefighting and CPR as well as learn safety tools that could save their lives and the lives of those they love.
+The Citizens Academy is an opportunity for South Metro Fire Rescue residents to get a first-hand look at what emergency services is all about.
+Participants will get an overview of the services the District offers, a bird’s-eyes view of where their tax dollars are spent, and experience hands on firefighting and CPR as well as learn safety tools that could save their lives and the lives of those they love.

-The Citizen Academy, we hope, is a useful and valuable tool for those who participate and for the community at large.
+The Citizens Academy, we hope, is a useful and valuable tool for those who participate and for the community at large.
 We look forward to developing life-long partnerships with our citizens in fire and life safety in our community.